TandonDevOps/IndraABM/capital/origin_of_money/paper.md

     attribute for each good is represented in a decimal number greater than zero and less and equal to one.

-    - **Divisibility** identifies how seperatable a good is.
+    - **Divisibility** identifies how separable a good is.
 A cow is less divisible than a chunk of gold because if a cow is cut into a half, it's not tradeable anymore as a livestock.
 Smaller the number, more divisible the good.